A strategic position at the heart of Europe

 As the only French public research organisation focused exclusively on human health, INSERM provides strategic, scientific and operational coordination for biomedical research.

 Dijon Bourgogne University Hospital is the region’s leading cancer care establishment and benefits from cutting-edge technical facilities and expertise in numerous specialities such as the digestive system, pneumology, and paediatric haematology-oncology.
 It also works in other areas of research including:

 - Lipid metabolism, inflammation, diabetes and vascular risk

 - Functional and molecular imaging

-- The genomics of developmental abnormalities
+- Genomics of developmental anomalies

-- Sensory, motor and cognitive disabilities …
+- Sensory, motor and cognitive impairments, etc.

 - Technological innovation

-- INCREASE university-hospital federation on inflammatory diseases
+- The INCREASE university-hospital federation on inflammatory diseases

 - Risks and vulnerability: infectious, neuro-cardiovascular, ethics/medical progress and vulnerable populations, quality of life.